You may think that serious (critical) illnesses only strike others. But the reality is quite different.

 The more illnesses covered in your plan, the higher your premium rates.
 For example, a 45-year-old woman with a cancer-only plan may have to pay closer to $40 a month for $25,000 critical illness insurance.
 However, she may have to cough up twice as much if organ transplants and other health conditions are also included in the plan.

 The greater the payout amount, the more you’ll have to pay.
-A critical illness policy with a $500,000 payout will cost more than one with a $100,000 benefit.
+A critical illness plan with a $500,000 payout will cost more than one with a $100,000 benefit.

-Critical illness insurance also pays a lump sum whilst the customer is still alive (tax free).
+Critical illness insurance also pays a lump sum payment whilst the customer is still alive (tax free).

 The longer the policy’s term, the higher the monthly premiums will be.
-That’s because a longer term makes it more likely that the insurer will have to pay the benefit.
+That’s because a longer term makes it more likely that the insurance provider will have to pay the benefit.

 Return of premium rider